 Wood window frames are pleasing to the eye and at the same time, act as highly effective insulators.
 They preserve cool air inside while resisting the heat coming from the outside.
-They are also easy to setup and are usually budget friendly.
+They are also easy to set up and are usually budget-friendly.

 Despite this, however, wood also has a few cons.
 These include lack of durability in humid and rainy regions, as well as the maintenance required to keep wood looking consistently aesthetic.
 It is also important to note that, wood expands during the summer and contracts during the colder seasons.
-In response to the volatility in the weather, sanding, painting, and sealing may be necessary and therefore, may result in additional maintenance expense.
+In response to the volatility in the weather, sanding, painting, and sealing may be necessary and therefore, may result in additional maintenance expenses.

 Aluminum frames are strong and durable.
 Although they are not the best at keeping the hot or cold out, they are very capable of withstanding heavy rain and wind, which may be ideal for areas that experience harsh and unforgiving weather.
 Ultimately, aluminum frames are inexpensive, secure, and require low maintenance as opposed to their counterpart frame materials.